Managah/docker-wordpress/README.md

 With this image, you can:
 * change basic but important PHP configs like post limit, upload limit, session storage...
 * configure sSMTP to send emails from a Docker container.
 When combined with something like Gmail SMTP, it ensures maximum email deliverability.

-# The base image

-This image is based on the standard image `wordpress:php7.3-apache`.
-Packaged WP version is 5.2 but it can be upgraded to the latest version using WP's update tool without an issue.

 # Supported environment variables